-For short moves of radioactive materials between locations on the contiguous UW Seattle campus, an investigator may choose to "hand carry" these materials to a new location.
-Radioactive materials transported in this manner shall be in a closed container and contain diatomaceous earth or similar absorbent in order to mitigate any possible spill.
+For short moves of radioactive materials between locations on the UW Seattle campus, an investigator may choose to "hand carry" materials to a new location.
+Radioactive materials transported in this manner shall be in a closed container and contain diatomaceous earth, or similar absorbent, to mitigate any possible spill.

-For any move of radioactive materials over public roads or long enough distances to require the use of a vehicle, contact EH&S to complete the move (206-543-0463).
-Radioactive materials must never be transported by laboratory personnel in either private vehicles or university vehicles.
-All vehicular transport of radioactive materials must be performed by EH&S staff.
+All vehicular transport of radioactive materials over public roads or distances that require use of a vehicle must be performed by EH&S staff.
+Contact: 206-543-0463.
+Radioactive materials must never be transported by laboratory personnel in private vehicles or University vehicles.